vilkkomantyla/Palsternakka/README.md

 flask run
 ```

-**NOTE!** Due to the large size of the data used, it might take up to 5-10 minutes for the server to load.
+**NOTE!** Due to the large size of the data used in our search engine, it might take up to 5-10 minutes for the server to load.

 3. Navigate to `http://127.0.0.1:8000/search` on your browser.
 Like before, this will take a few minutes to load.